Data Format

 Binning Time Interval

 All parameters are binned by default to 1-minute bins, centered on "nice" minute timestamps (12:03:00, 12:04:00, etc).
-On request prior to a cruise, binned data at a second (custom) time interval may also be generated for that cruise.
+On request prior to a cruise, binned data at a different (custom) time interval may also be generated for that cruise.
+The default for the custom bin interval is 10 minutes.
 Data collected less frequently than every minute (e.g. ceilometer data are collected every six minutes) are populated with NaNs between data points.
 The timestamp provided with each bin is the center time of the bin.

 Date Range

-Binned data are stored and available only for the past X days.
-The number of days can be configured from 10 - 365 days (90 days is recommended) on the Data/Access/Archive page.
+Binned data are stored and available only for a short term.
+The number of days to store can be configured from 10 days or more (90 days is recommended) on the Data/Access/Archive page.

 Binned Data Quality